JeremyBYU/UnrealRooftopLanding/README.md

 # Unreal Rooftop Landing

 This is the master repository to hold source code and analysis of Rooftop Landing in the Unreal Engine.
-This repository discusses the use of fusing Polylidar3D and Deep Learning to identify flat surfaces from 3D Point Clouds.
+This repository discusses the use of fusing Polylidar3D and Deep Learning to identify flat surfaces from 3D Point Clouds (called Semantic Polylidar3D).

 ## Install

 1. Install [conda](https://conda.io/projects/conda/en/latest/) or create a python virtual environment ([Why?](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).
 I recommend conda for Windows users.
-2. Example - `conda create --name unreal python=3.7 && conda activate unreal`
+2. Example - `conda create --name unreal python=3.6 && conda activate unreal`
 2. `pip install -e .`